 Awards will be distributed as grants for the purpose of assisting the recipient in pursuing acquisition and/or contracting opportunities with Air Force or other government entities.
 Companies selected to participate will be set up as a vendor with New Mexico Tech and will submit an invoice for the award received.

 There are numerous contracting and acquisition opportunities that might exist through the program.
 Hyperspace Challenge is one of many initiatives emerging as Space Technology Accelerators within the Air Force, and participating in our challenge brings you into a network that also includes Colorado Springs and Los Angeles, as well as other programs focused on increasing the speed of innovation within the defense community.
-We cannot guarantee that participants will win contracts or undergo rapid acquisition with defense agencies.
+We cannot guarantee that participants will win contracts or undergo rapid acquisition with government agencies.
 However, we’re here to help facilitate the contracting process as new contracts are a primary goal of Hyperspace Challenge.
-We do know that startups who have participated in similar programs have gone on to contract with the defense community or have their technology purchased by defense users they met during their respective programs.
+We do know that startups who have participated in similar programs have gone on to contract or have their technology purchased by government users they met during their respective programs.

 We encourage companies to use appropriate discretion as they interact with defense users and peer participants.
 We want your capabilities to be understood, but your IP and/or trade secrets will remain protected.
 Rest assured that anything shared with the Hyperspace Challenge team will be used only for purposes of screening, vetting, and selecting applicants for full participation.